stefan22/phpIntro/02. dataTypes/variables.md

 - outputting the variable inside the quotes - able to do so cause still has the dollar sign so it's read as a variable

->	note: it only working when using double quotes.
+>	note: it only works when using double quotes.

 ```
 	<?php